 The Moore Mountain Trail System sits inside Klamath Falls city limits, and most of the system’s ascents are relatively mild — all creating an easy escape for families and beginner riders.
 Afterward, refuel with the classic Margherita pie at Rodeos Pizza & Saladeria, made with plenty of fresh mozzarella and basil.

 Gentle ascents and descents are the hallmark of the High Lakes Mountain Bike Trail, known for delivering a smooth ride on a wide path near the Lake of the Woods region.
-Speaking of which, pop into The Lake House Restaurant at Lake of the Woods Resort for great views and a killer panini.
+Speaking of which, pop into The Lake House Restaurant or Marina Pizza at Lake of the Woods Resort for great views and a killer panini.
 A recent remodel offers a fresh feel and a new bar upstairs.

 If you need a bike, Zach’s Bikes offers rentals along with shuttle and delivery services.
 The Cerulean Hotel rents bikes for children and adults, with a variety of styles suited to novice and experienced riders.
-Wheel Fun Rentals at Running Y Ranch Resort rents bikes and equipment for the whole family.

 If You Go: